-Depreciation and Amortization expenses exceeded the prior year by \$724K due to reinvestment in and improvement of our communities.
-Other (non-staffing related) operating expenses were \$719K more than the previous year.
-This represents about a 2.3% increase which was limited by strategic operational initiatives to offset persistent inflation.
+Depreciation and Amortization expense exceeded the prior year by \$724K, due to reinvestment in and improvement of our communities Other (non-staffing related) operating expenses were \$719K more than the previous year.
+This represents about a 2.3% increase which was driven by strategic initiatives to offset rising inflation.